ESA title

 Going beyond achieving net-zero carbon emissions to benefit the environment by removing additional carbon dioxide from the atmosphere.

-Using small-scale renewable sources to produce sufficient electrical power for individuals, small businesses and small communities is a strategic alternative to the large-scale generation of electrical power by the traditional centralised grid.
+A strategic alternative to the large-scale generation of electrical power by the traditional centralised grid.
 It is environmentally friendly, cost effective and in line with low carbon footprints.

-The decommissioning of oil and gas platforms involves activities such as removal of underwater structures and topside platforms –activities that need to be handled carefully in order to minimise any environmental impact and avoid oil spills.
+The decommissioning of oil and gas platforms involves activities such as removal of underwater structures and topside platforms –activities that need to be handled carefully to minimise any environmental impact and avoid oil spills.

 Decarbonising the power sector means reducing its carbon intensity: that is, reducing the emissions per unit of electricity generated.